StrongTownsLangley/ParkingLots/README.md

 The project is a Visual Studio 2013 project in C# .NET 4.5.

+## Help

 If you encounter any issues while using it or have suggestions for improvement, please [open an issue](https://github.com/StrongTownsLangley/ParkingLots/issues) on the GitHub repository.
 Pull requests are also welcome.

+I can be found on Strong Towns Local Conversation discord, you can also get help in the #🧮do-the-math channel on the Strong Towns Langley discord: https://discord.gg/MuAn3cFd8J

 ## License